Azure/terraform-azurerm-avm-ptn-alz/examples/role-assignments/README.md

 This simplified example shows how to assign roles, both built-in and custom.

+Make sure to run the `pre.sh` script before running this example.

 ```hcl
 # This allows us to get the tenant id
 data "azapi_client_config" "current" {}